Meshimakobu: Folk understandings

-Associated taxons
+Associated taxa

 Phellinus linteus

 It had been long thought that this mushroom is Phellinus linteus, which is a view whose earlier iteration, that this mushroom is Phellinus yucatanensis, can be traced back to Japanese academic literacies in early 20th century based on specimens identified as Fomes yucatanensis, later deemed a synonym of P. linteus.

 Polyporus linteus is a species named by Miles Joseph Berkeley and Moses Ashley Curtis in 1860 with the specimen from Nicaragua.
 Shu Chün Teng in 1963 renamed it Phellinus linteus.

 Dai and Xu (1998) studied specimens from various East Asian regions, and found them morphologically different from American Phellinus linteus; the study concluded that Phellinus linteus is not found in East Asia.
 The study deemed Phellinus linteus exist in tropical America with specimens from there, and Africa with the type specimen of Xanthochrous rudis.

 Zhou et al. (2015) examined two African specimens that morphologically fit X. rudis, and their sequences formed a distinct clade from P. linteus.
 Hence, X. rudis regained standalone taxon status and was renamed Tropicoporus rudis.
 And Phellinus linteus, now Tropicoporus linteus, is a tropical American species.

 Phellinstatin is an enoyl-ACP reductase inhibitor isolated from the Phellinus linteus in East Asia.